cppalliance/NuDB/README.md

 ## Building

-NuDB is header-only so there are no libraries to build or link with.
+NuDB is header-only so there are no libraries to build.
 To use it in your project, simply copy the NuDB sources to your project's source tree (alternatively, bring NuDB into your Git repository using the `git subtree` or `git submodule` commands).
 Then, edit your build scripts to add the `include/` directory to the list of paths checked by the C++ compiler when searching for includes.
 NuDB `#include` lines will look like this:

 ```
 #include <nudb/nudb.hpp>
 ```

+To link your program successfully, you'll need to add the Boost.Thread and Boost.System libraries to link with.
+Please visit the Boost documentation for instructions on how to do this for your particular build system.

 NuDB tests require Beast, and the benchmarks require RocksDB.
 These projects are linked to the repository using git submodules.
 Before building the tests